top of page

 Dusty Weis:

-For his part, Kevin Sullivan is also a political Monday morning quarterback these days.
-He has his own consulting agency in Dallas and he's an advisor to the George W. Bush Presidential Center.
+And Kevin Sullivan has also left the world of professional politics behind, mostly.
+He has his own PR consulting agency in Dallas, and is an advisor to the George W. Bush Presidential Center.
 He's actually the one who recommended that I reach out to Josh King, who is an old friend of his.
-That's right, two people with different political ideologies, who don't feel the need to brand their opponents as enemies of the people.
+That's right, two people with different political ideologies, who can still have a friendly conversation together.
 It's kind of a throwback of sorts.

 Kevin Sullivan:

 There is no reason why we can't work together across the aisle as communicators in terms of helping each other, and learning from each other, and certainly as elected officials.
 We need to work together to get things done for the betterment of the people.
-This is a small example of that, where Josh and I Have been friends for several years now.
-I knew he would be a terrific guest for your audience because he has so much experience.
+This is a small example of that, where Josh and I have been friends for several years now.
+He has so much experience.
 He's a great storyteller, and a talented, capable, good person.

 Dusty Weis: